apache/cordova-plugin-file-transfer/README.md

 }
 ```

-Once you read the file successfully, create a DOM URL string using `createObjectURL`, and then display the image.
+Once you read the file successfully, you can create a DOM URL string using `createObjectURL`, and then display the image.

 ```js
 function displayImage(blob) {